infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/TagsApi.md

 let tagCategoryId = "tagCategoryId_example"; // String | tag_category_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'tagCategory': new KeapCoreServiceCoreSdk.CreateUpdateTagCategoryRequest() // CreateUpdateTagCategoryRequest | tagCategory
+  'createUpdateTagCategoryRequest': new KeapCoreServiceCoreSdk.CreateUpdateTagCategoryRequest() // CreateUpdateTagCategoryRequest | tagCategory
 };
 apiInstance.patchTagCategoryUsingPATCH(tagCategoryId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);